Scramble For Shingles Vaccine: How To Cope With Shingrix Shortage

 "When they developed this vaccine, they had no idea that the public would be so anxious to have this," says Dr. Richard Dupee, chief of geriatrics at Tufts Medical Center.

 "It's a remarkably effective vaccine," says Dr. Anne Louise Oaklander, director of the nerve unit at Massachusetts General Hospital.
-"It's really almost unprecedented to have something that's not only so highly effective, but also works [for the elderly, who] are most likely to get shingles, and most likely to be left with complications from shingles."
+"It's really almost unprecedented to have something that's not only so highly effective but also works [for the elderly, who] are most likely to get shingles and most likely to be left with complications from shingles."

 The most common side effect is pain in the area of the injection.
 Other side effects include redness and swelling around the injection site.
 Muscle weakness, fatigue and headache also have been reported.